demanuel/NewsUP/README.md

 -headerCheckConnections <number of connections>: the number of connections it will use to connect to the headercheck server

 -uploadsize <size>: size in bytes, of the segment to be uploaded. **This option is not available on the configuration file**

+-no_tls: If you want to use a different port from the default 119 without SSL.
+This will affect both uploading server and headercheck server. **This option is not available on the configuration file**

 # Advanced
 NewsUP uses C code to do the yenc enconding.
 The code needs to be compiled.